Iris Midnight Treat

 - ZONEPerennial zones 3-8

-- INCLUDES3 large bare root plants
+- INCLUDES3 large bare root plants and a wooden plant marker

 - Botanical NameIris Germanica